 An Integrated Ice Imaging System for LC-130s

-LiDAR - (Light Detection And Ranging) is a fast and reliable airborne method of using a lasar to measure distance to the ground, or ice surface, and obtain 3-dimensional data for the creation of a Digital Terrain Model.
-Combining lasar distance measures with attitude measures (tilt from the inertial system) and position (from the GPS), the position and elevation of each spot can be calculated.
+LIDAR: Detection And Ranging) is a fast and reliable airborne method of using a laser to measure distance to the ground, or ice surface, and obtain 3-dimensional data for the creation of a Digital Terrain Model.
+Combining laser distance measures with attitude measures (tilt from the inertial system) and position (from the GPS), the position and elevation of each spot can be calculated.
 The swath LiDAR will be used to image detected change in outlet glaciers with a high resolution of 10-20cms.

 Infrared Camera - A wide angle lens infrared camera will be used to improve our understanding of the polar regions through the detection and study of the progression of thermal anomalies.
 The system provides precise repeatable measurements of the ice/snow/ocean surface temperature accurate to 0.1°C with a sensitivity of temperature variability of less than 25 millikelvin (mK).
 In this project the instrument will be used to calculate high resolution swath temperature profiles showing heat loss or gain at sub-decimeter accuracy.
 The mK temperature measurements can discriminate between ice and snow to document ice sheet structure.
 For a flight elevation of 1,200 m above the ice/ocean surface the resolution will be 0.6m, and a horizontal swath of 384 m.